 - Understanding the world

 - Expressive arts and design

-The Nursery teacher and staff are well-qualified and experienced and the teacher:pupil ratio is very generous, enabling us to offer teaching, supervision and care of the highest quality.
-The Nursery staff work closely with staff in Reception and Years 1 and 2 and from time to time Nursery children join in activities, assemblies and concerts with the older children to help prepare them for their move into ‘big school’.
+The Nursery teacher and staff are well-qualified and experienced.
+The teacher:pupil ratio is very generous, enabling us to offer teaching, supervision and care of the highest quality.
+The Nursery staff work closely with Reception and Years 1 and 2.
+From time to time Nursery children join in activities, assemblies and concerts with the older children to help prepare them for their move into ‘big school’.

 Staff welcome contact with parents and actively encourage close co-operation between home and the Nursery Class.
 Children’s progress is observed carefully and parents receive written reports at the end of the Michaelmas and Summer Terms, as well as regular feedback on our electronic Learning Journey software.
 Parent Consultation Evenings are also held, but the most important contact is on a day to day basis.

 There is a simple uniform in the Nursery Class for those completing hours above the free entitlement from Suffolk County Council.
 Children wear clothes which are comfortable and practical for an active school day.